TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 <sup>5,427 iterations in: first try!</sup>{.caption}

 - Is your input properly checked and sanitised?
-- In a multi-step registration process, do you check whether the previous registration steps have completed?
+- In a multistep registration process, do you check whether the previous registration steps have completed?
 - Can your JWTs be tampered with?
 Is a strong key used?
 - Are your access tokens invalidated after logout?
 Are your refresh tokens invalidated after a refresh?
 - Do you properly hash and store your secrets?